Why Is My Cat Vomiting White Foam?

 See files for Cats

-The most likely motive behind vomiting is due to an irritation of the digestive system.
-At the time of diagnosis it is important to take into account whether the vomiting is sporadic or persistent and whether or not there are other symptoms.
-In addition, take note of the content of the vomit, as it can appear as foam, food, blood or even parasites.
+The most likely motive behind vomiting is due to an issue with the digestive system.
+At the time of diagnosis it is important to take into account whether the vomiting is sporadic or persistent.
+There are two types of vomiting in cats, acute and chronic.
+Acute vomiting refers to vomiting many times in a short period of time.
+Chronic vomiting refers to throwing up regularly over a prolonged period of time.

-- Gastritis: gastritis in cats can be acute or chronic and, in both cases, require veterinary assistance.
-In gastritis, an irritation of the stomach wall occurs.
-This can happen when a substance such as grass, some foods, medications or toxic substances are ingested, resulting in intoxication.
-When this is chronic we can see that the mantle of our cat loses its quality.
+- Gastritis: gastritis in cats can also be acute or chronic.
+In both cases, the cat will require veterinary assistance.
+In gastritis, an irritation of the stomach lining occurs.
+This can happen when a substance such as grass, expired food, medications or toxic substances are ingested.
+Eating toxic substances results in intoxication.
+When this is chronic we can see the cat's coat diminishes in luster and quality.
 If it is not treated, our cat will also likely suffer from weight loss.
 However, it must be our veterinarian who identifies the specific cause and prescribes appropriate treatment.

-- Foreign bodies: hairballs in cats occur specifically during the molting season.
-Sometimes hair forms inside the digestive system as hard balls, known as trichobezoars, which can be so large that they can not come out on their own.
-Thus, this presence of foreign bodies can cause irritation of the digestive system.
+- Foreign bodies: hairballs in cats occur most commonly during the molting season.
+Hair collects inside the digestive system as hard balls, known as trichobezoars, which can be so large the cat cannot regurgitate them.
+This presence of foreign bodies can cause irritation of the digestive system.
 This can also sometimes result as an obstruction or even intussusception (introduction of a segment of the intestine in the intestine itself), in which case surgical intervention could be necessary.
+White foam may be present because the hairballs prevent food from moving through the GI tract.

-- Inflammatory bowel disease: is one of the most common causes of vomiting in cats and should be differentiated from other pathologies such as lymphoma.
+- Inflammatory bowel disease: one of the most common causes of vomiting in cats and should be differentiated from other pathologies such as lymphoma.
 A veterinarian will be responsible for carrying out relevant tests.
-In these cases we can see that the cat will vomit white foam and suffes from diarrhea or, at least, chronic decomposition.
+In these cases we can see that the cat will vomit white foam and suffers from diarrhea.
+They will generally deteriorate until treated.

 Note that one of the most common infectious disease of the gastrointestinal system is feline panleukopenia.
 This virus results in bloody vomiting and profuse diarrhea.
 In addition a suffering cat will usually have a fever and will not eat.
 If you notice or believe that your cat may be suffering from this panleukopenia, we suggest visiting your veterinarian as soon as possible.